 The creditor has legal rights to the debt secured by the mortgage and often makes a loan to the debtor of the purchase money for the property.
-Typically, creditors are banks, insurers or other financial institutions who make loans available for the purpose of real estate purchase.
+Typically, creditors are banks, insurers, or other financial institutions that make loans available for the purpose of real estate purchases.
 A creditor may sometimes be referred to as the mortgagee or lender.

-The debtor[s] must meet the requirements of the mortgage conditions (and often the loan conditions) imposed by the creditor in order to avoid the creditor enacting provisions of the mortgage to recover the debt.
-Typically the debtors will be the individual home-owners, landlords or businesses who are purchasing their property by way of a loan.
+The debtor[s] must meet the requirements of the mortgage conditions (and often the loan conditions) imposed by the creditor to avoid the creditor enacting provisions of the mortgage to recover the debt.
+Typically, the debtors will be the individual homeowners, landlords, or businesses who are purchasing their property by way of a loan.
 A debtor is sometimes referred to as the mortgagor, borrower, or obligatory.

 The debt is sometimes referred to as the hypothecation, which may make use of the services of a hypothecary to assist in the hypothecation.

-In addition to borrowers, lenders, government sponsored agencies, private agencies; there is also a fifth class of participants who are the source of funds - the Life Insurers, Pension Funds, etc.
+In addition to borrowers, lenders, government-sponsored agencies, and private agencies; there is also a fifth class of participants who are the source of funds - the Life Insurers, Pension Funds, etc.